Writing data to a cloud data warehouse (Snowflake) - Cloud

 You can check the result of the mapping in the Data preview area.

-14. Before executing this pipeline, select Upsert in the configuration tab of the Snowflake dataset to update and insert the new data in the Snowflake table.
+15. Before executing this pipeline, select Upsert in the configuration tab of the Snowflake dataset to update and insert the new data in the Snowflake table.
 Define the transaction_amount field as the operation key.

-15. On the top toolbar of Talend Cloud Pipeline Designer, select your run profile in the list (for more information, see Run profiles).
+16. On the top toolbar of Talend Cloud Pipeline Designer, click the Run button to open the panel allowing you to select your run profile.

 Results